catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

   $ sudo mv ./kubectl /usr/local/bin/kubectl

-The basic format of kubectl commands looks like this:
+The basic format of a kubectl command looks like this:

 .. code-block:: bash